RobotCasserole1736/KnowledgeBasePython/general/pythonBasics.md

+---
+layout: index
+---

 # Python Basics

 Python is a high level dynamically typed language which is widely used for data analyics, processing, machine learning, and automation scripts.
-The rest of this page will break down what each part of that means.
+The rest of this page will break down what each part of that means. <!-- Do students new to programming need to know this? -->

 ## High Level vs Low Level